technicat/resume/index.md

 January 2000 to present

-Providing consulting and contract software development, self-publishing apps and games.
+Consulting and contract development, self-publishing apps and games.

 ### working for the man @ [various](https://en.wikipedia.org/wiki/Working_for_the_Man_(song))